Here is Part 2 of our Q&A Interview for new investors.

-Holdfolio’s goal is to own the property long term to collect rental income & take advantage of the benefits of owning real estate.
-It is in the best interest of everyone that Holdfolio sells the property at the right time, this event may occur sooner or later depending on market conditions, performance factors, and desires of the investor members.
+Holdfolio’s goal is to own our real estate over the long term to collect rental income & take advantage of the benefits of owning real estate.
+It is in the best interest of everyone that we sell the property at the right time, this event may occur sooner or later depending on market conditions, performance factors, and desires of the investor members.
 If it is not the right time to sell, then Holdfolio will continue to hold onto the property for cash flow.

 Do investors share in any of the tax benefits of owning real estate?

 Yes.
-The company will be writing off depreciation on the property and all other business expenses related to the operation of the rental properties.
-So, the taxable income you make from this investment will be reduced by these tax benefits.
-However, this will vary upon the opportunity.
+We will be writing off depreciation on the property and all other business expenses related to the operation of the rental properties.
+So, the taxable income you earn from the investment will be reduced by these tax benefits.

 What makes Holdfolio different from other crowdfunding platforms?

-Holdfolio is operated by full-time real estate investors, no middlemen meaning all the opportunities on the platform are solely sourced by the company.
+Holdfolio is operated by full-time real estate investors.
+This means there are no middlemen and all the opportunities on the platform are sourced by Holdfolio.

 How do the legal agreements describe the relationship between investor members and the manager?

 For the most part, the manager retains the right to make all day to day decisions, however there are certain decisions that will be made through a vote of the investor members in order to reach a majority consensus.
-The partnership is facilitated by a limited liability entity & the manager is the responsible party for the acts of the company.
+The partnership is facilitated by a limited liability company & the manager is the responsible party for the acts of the company.
+Investor have zero liability.